Nightwarri0R/FibonacciSequence/README.md

 2. Open a terminal and enter this "node FibonacciSequence.js".
 How to run tests.
 1. Go to UnitTests follder
-2. Open a terminal in this folder and run "npm tests"
+2. Open a terminal in this folder and run "npm test"